RaphaelVjr/Frontend-React-Challenge/README.md

-# Kendo Movies Project Job Apply
+# Kendo Movies Frontend Project Job Apply

 A movie web app that consume an large movies API from TMDB.